glouppe/info8002-large-scale-data-systems/lecture5.md

 - **Consensus** is the problem of making processes all *agree* on one of the values they propose.
-- The **FLP impossibility result** states that no consensus protocol can be proven that always terminate in an asynchronous systems.
+- The **FLP impossibility result** states that no consensus protocol can be proven to always terminate in an asynchronous system.
 - In fail-silent, *Hierarchical Consensus* provides an implementation based on broadcast and failure detection.
 - In fail-noisy, *Leader-Driven Consensus* achieves consensus by repeatedly running epoch consensus until all decisions are taken.
 - The consensus primitive **greatly simplifies** the implementation of any fault-tolerant consistent distributed system.